 Google’s Android One Series Review: Budget, But Not Game Changing!

-Google finally launched its Android One smartphone series in India in association with Micromax, Spice and Karbonn, where each model is priced below Rs.
+Google finally launched its Android One smartphone series in India with Micromax, Spice and Karbonn, where each model is priced below Rs.
 6,500.

 With steep completion in the below Rs.
 7,000 segment, how good are the new Android One models?

-In terms of hardware and features, all the three models from different Indian manufacturers Micromax, Spice and Karbonn are same.
-However, the competition comes from Motorola’s much popular Moto G and recently launched Xiaomi Redmi 1S.
+In terms of hardware and features, all three models from different Indian manufacturers, Micromax, Spice and Karbonn, are the same.
+However, the competition comes from Motorola’s popular Moto G and recently launched Xiaomi Redmi 1S.

 All Android One models are made of plastic and are easy on the grip, so there isn’t much to complain here.
 The soft rounded corners of all models are average.

-For the volume control and power, the keys are in plastic, while there is the regular micro-USB port and top positioned 3.5mm headset.
+The keys are in plastic for the volume control and power, while there is the regular micro-USB port and top-positioned 3.5mm headset.

-All the models under Android One series are powered with a MediaTek 6582 chipset with four processors clocking in 1.3 GHz.
+All the models under the Android One series are powered with a MediaTek 6582 chipset with four processors clocking in 1.3 GHz.
 The onboard storage is limited to 4GB with 1GB of RAM.
-Android one models are fuled with a 1700 mAh battery and comes loaded with Android KitKat v4.4.
+Android one models are fueled with a 1700 mAh battery and come loaded with Android KitKat v4.4.

 In terms of Camera features, there isn’t much that Android One models have to offer.
 The 5-MP rear camera is comparable to that of Moto E but comes with LED flash and surely doesn’t match to the 8 MP camera of Redmi 1s.
 However, unlike the Moto E and the average camera of Redmi, Android One phones have a 2MP front camera.